aditissigh24/Zerodha/README.md

 # Zerodha
-This is just a practice website clone
+This is just a clone of a website for practice purposes